pyramation/mn-setup-scripts/readme.md

 >> 8aEgCZRJcmSUymnd8mLsQqE9SfWAnGYZrB
 ```

-Send 5000 DNR to that address
+Send 5000 DNR to the address it returns

 ### 5 update `denarius.conf` with masternode info